swcarpentry/matlab-novice-inflammation/_episodes/01-intro.md

 ~~~
 {: .output}

-The shape tells us we have a 1-by-40 vector, so this is the average
+The size tells us we have a 1-by-40 vector, so this is the average
 inflammation per day for all patients.
 If we average across axis 2, we
 get: